joleonar/Coursera/Getting and Cleaning Data/README.md

 	Preparing the script variables
 	   - Installing required packages
-	   - Create and changeto to project directory
+	   - Create and change to project directory
 	   - Setting variables for downloading and unzipping data
 	   - Check if data directory exists, if dataset is already downloaded and unzipped Reading Activity, Subject and Feauture data